BitcoinDesign/Guide/guide/case-studies/bitcoin-core-app.md

    height = 420
 %}

-And if this new application will be around for years, and possibly decades, we want to ensure it starts with as strong of a foundation as possible.
+And if this new application will be around for years, and possibly decades, we want to ensure it starts off with the strongest foundation possible.

 ## Process